 In order for applications (including StreamLab and s-Dashboard) to access WebAgent directly, the firewall on the host computer for WebAgent must allow incoming traffic on port 5580.
 The firewall on the computer hosting the application must similarly allow outbound traffic on port 5580.
 Since WebAgent handles connections to s-Server, these applications do not need to be open to s-Server (and likely should not be).

-StreamLab listens on port 5585 (ROSE) and 5590.
+StreamLab listens on port 5590.
 It uses WebAgent to connect to s-Server.
 In order to communicate with WebAgent, the firewall on its host computer must allow outbound traffic on port 5580.

-In order for users to access StreamLab through a browser, the firewall on the host computer for StreamLab must allow outgoing traffic on ports 5585 and 5590.
+In order for users to access StreamLab through a browser, the firewall on the host computer for StreamLab must allow outgoing traffic on port 5590.

 s-Dashboard listens on port 5595.
 It uses WebAgent to connect to s-Server.
 In order to communicate with WebAgent, the firewall on its host computer must allow outbound traffic on port 5580.